-Self-referral spurs unnecessary MRI exams for patientsSeptember 17th, 2013 in Cancer /
+Self-referral spurs unnecessary MRI exams for patientsSeptember 17, 2013 in Medicine & Health / Cancer

 Patients having knee MRI examinations are significantly more likely to receive a negative finding if referred by physicians who have a financial interest in the imaging equipment being used, according to a study published online in the journal Radiology.